 7. An atomic bomb can produce temperatures of 1000 degrees centigrade after a blast.

-8. A person name “Tsutomu Yamaguchi” survived both the atomic bombings of Nagasaki and Hiroshima.
+8. A person named “Tsutomu Yamaguchi” survived both the atomic bombings of Nagasaki and Hiroshima.

 9. The atomic bombs that hit Hiroshima and Nagasaki had code names.
-The one that hit Hiroshima was nicknamed “LITTLE BOY” and the one that was detonated in Nagasaki was “FAT MAN”.
+The one that hit Hiroshima was nicknamed “Little Boy,” and the one that was detonated in Nagasaki was called “Fat Man”.

 These were chosen by the maker of the bombs, Robert Sherber, who is supposed to have drawn the inspiration from the 1941 film The Maltese Falcon.

-10. A group of American scientists become concerned with the nuclear research being conducted by Nazi Germany in 1939, even before the outbreak of the war.
-Which led the US Government to fund and begin its own research and atomic weapons development program in 1940.
+10. A group of American scientists became concerned with the nuclear research being conducted by Nazi Germany in 1939, even before the outbreak of the war.
+This led to the US Government funding and beginning its own research and atomic weapons development program in 1940.

 This was the joint responsibility of Scientific Research & Development and the War Department.